 - Don't run to the refrigerator too often!

-If you are in the Kent area and would like the support of an experienced firm of accountants and business advisers, contact Sargeant Partnership.
+If you are a start-up in the Kent area and would like to discuss any issue, contact the team at Sargeant Partnership.